Category: Works

 • Reykjavík Sunburn

-In Reykjavík Sunburn, four different neural audio models are used: each two RAVE and vschaos2 models.
+In Reykjavík Sunburn each two RAVE and vschaos2 models are being used:

 • Black Latents: a RAVE V2 model trained on the Black Plastics series – 28 tracks/ 3h of drum- and percussion-heavy electronic music.
 The resulting model generates mainly percussive output with rough textures and a generally high grittiness.
-In the composition, this model is used as a leading asset to generate the rhythmic baseline and general percussive structure.
+In the framework, this model is used as a leading asset to generate the rhythmic baseline and general percussive structure.

 • Nobsparse: a RAVE V2 model trained on a hybrid dataset of Tech House and sonically sparse Drum & Bass (about 4h of audio material).
 The model’s characteristics are relatively clear, sterile, and lightweight sounds, harmonic textures, and an isolated but dominant low end.
-Depending on the process development during the recording session, this model serves as a secondary texture generator but can also replace Black Latent’s role in the composition.
+Depending on the process development during the improvisation, this model serves as a secondary texture generator but can also replace Black Latent’s role in the composition.

 • VSC2_Nobsparse: this vschaos2 model has been trained on the same dataset as the Nobsparse RAVE model.
 In the composition, this model is used to generate interchanging pads and drone-like noise textures for transitions or simply to enrich an ongoing section of the recording with a harmonic layer.